-The South Korean technology giant is expected to release the flagship smartphone in two variants, one with 5.8-inch Galaxy S8 and other with 6.2-inch Galaxy S8 Plus.
+The South Korean technology giant is expected to release the flagship smartphone in two variants, one with a 5.8-inch Galaxy S8 and the other with a 6.2-inch Galaxy S8 Plus.
 Both displays will feature 1440 x 2960 Quad HD resolution, with an unusual aspect ratio of 18.5:9.

-The Galaxy S8 will be powered by 3000mAh battery and the S8 Plus will be powered by 3500mAh battery capacity.
-Both the smartphones will feature Qualcomm Snapdragon 835, along with the front camera with autofocus, new AI based Bixby based on S-Voice, an iris scanner and S Pen accessory.
-The rest of the functionalities of Galaxy S8 and Galaxy S8 Plus are expected to be the same.
+The Galaxy S8 will be powered by a 3000mAh battery and the S8 Plus will be powered by a 3500mAh battery capacity.
+Both the smartphones will feature Qualcomm Snapdragon 835, along with the front camera with autofocus, a new AI-based Bixby based on S-Voice, an iris scanner, and an S Pen accessory.
+The rest of the functionalities of the Galaxy S8 and Galaxy S8 Plus are expected to be the same.

-The logo seen that this year the Samsung is dropping the “Edge” from its phone monikers and it isn’t launching a flat-screen Galaxy S8 model.
+The logo is seen that this year Samsung is dropping the “Edge” from its phone monikers and it isn’t launching a flat-screen Galaxy S8 model.

 This Galaxy S8 and S8 Plus are expected to launch officially on 29 March in New York.